Metrorail (Miami-Dade County): Current fleet

-Metrorail currently uses 136 heavy-rail cars built by the Hitachi Rail Italy, the first of which started running in December 2017.
-They were constructed in a custom rail-car building facility in Medley, Florida.
-The cars are semi-permanently attached in married pairs, and joined up to form 4-car trains, which is the normal train length, although 6-car trains are also possible.
-Included amenities are free Wi-Fi, interior bicycle racks, improved announcement systems, digital signs and high-efficiency air conditioning units.
+Miami-Dade Metrorail currently uses 136 heavy-rail cars built by Hitachi Rail Italy, the first of which entered service in December 2017.
+The cars were assembled in a custom facility in Medley, Florida, and are semi-permanently coupled into married pairs and typically formed into 4 or 6-car trains.
+Onboard amenities include free Wi-Fi, interior bicycle racks, automated announcement, digital signs, and high-efficiency air conditioning units.